Kanehekili

-In Hawaiian mythology, Kanehekili is the brother of Pele and Hiʻiaka (among others) by Haumea.
-He is the god of thunder.
+In Hawaiian mythology, Kanehekili (also Kane-hekili) is the brother of Pele and Hiʻiaka (among others) by Haumea.
+He is the god of thunder, which is also his divine form.

 He was born from the mouth of Haumea.

-During thunderstorms followers of Kanehekili remain silent.
+During thunderstorms, followers of Kanehekili remain silent.
 Legend holds that two stones in a cave in Kahuku were once two boys who broke the silence during a storm.

+Kanehekili appears to his follower's dreams in human form, with his feet on the ground and his head touching the clouds.
+In this form, one side of his body is black and the other white.
+As such, anyone born with a birthmark on the right side of their body is said to be favored by him.

+A kahuna named Kahekili was thought to be possessed by Kanehekili, with any attempt against his life being thwarted by a violent thunderstorm.